History

 Department of History and Political Science

 Our department explores the present and past through two distinct disciplines: History and Political Science.
 History is the study of the human past as it is constructed and interpreted with human artifacts, written evidence, and oral traditions.
 It requires empathy for people, respect for intelligent debate, and the skillful use of an evolving set of practices and tools.
 Political Science addresses questions about the organization and function of governments, public policies and political processes, systems, and political behavior.
 Political scientists use both humanistic and scientific perspectives and tools and a variety of methodological approaches to examine the processes, systems, and political dynamics of all countries and regions of the world.
 All History and Political Science courses emphasize critical reading, rigorous research, and strong oral and written communication skills.
-The History program encompasses a minor and a major, with an optional concentration in Foreign Service.
-The department also offers a minor in Political Science, and minors in Pre-Law, Civic Engagement, Public History, and Middle East Studies.
+The History program encompasses a minor and a major, with a special track for future educators at the K-12 level, and minors in Public History and Middle East Studies.
+The department also offers a major and minor in Political Science, and minors in Pre-Law and Civic Engagement.
 History majors complete a capstone project through a seminar course, an independent senior thesis, or by being accepted into the fall American Antiquarian Society Seminar.
 The department supports the Upsilon Rho chapter of Phi Alpha Theta (the National History Honor Society) and is a member of the American Historical Association and the American Political Science Association.

 Faculty

-Nathan Angelo, Assistant Professor (2016), B.A.
-Hofstra University; M.A.
-New York University and City University of New York; Ph.D., New School for Social Research
+Nathan Angelo, Associate Professor (2016), B.A., Hofstra University; M.A., New York University and City University of New York; Ph.D., New School for Social Research

-Erika Briesacher, Associate Professor (2012), B.A.
-Illinois Wesleyan University; M.A.
-Southern Illinois University, Edwardsville; Ph.D.
-Kent State University
+Erika Briesacher, Professor (2012), B.A., Illinois Wesleyan University; M.A., Southern Illinois University, Edwardsville; Ph.D., Kent State University

 Catriona Standfield, Assistant Professor (2020), B.A.,University of Adelaide; M.A., Ph.D., Syracuse University